304 North Cardinal St.

 And secondly, it’s best to keep the succulents in their original soil, and to avoid transplanting them too many times.
 Their root systems are fairly fragile and can be damaged by repeated transplants.
 When you do transplant, choose a soil similar to the soil they came in.
 And remember not to over-water them: they like to dry out completely before being watered again.

 And now for the fun!
-Once you’ve decided whether to create an indoor or an outdoor project, and then chosen a nice variety of succulents to play with, you’re ready to go.
+Once you’ve decided whether to create an indoor or an outdoor succulent DIY project, and then chosen a nice variety of succulents to play with, you’re ready to go.
 Here are some of the many ways that you can perk up your indoor and outdoor living spaces with these hardy, exotic and versatile plants:

 As you can see, the ways of arranging and displaying succulents are nearly infinite.
 And hopefully one or more of the ideas above has now sparked your own creativity.
 For additional inspiration, and some step-by-step instructions, have a look at 47 Succulent Ideas With Tutorials.
 Enjoy!

-Because succulents are able to endure and thrive in some of the most harsh and rugged habitats on the planet, they’ve come to symbolise lasting friendship and love: the kind that endures life’s ups and downs.
+Because succulents are able to endure and thrive in some of the most harsh and rugged habitats on the planet, they’ve come to symbolize lasting friendship and love: the kind that endures life’s ups and downs.

 In Asian cultures, succulents represent material as well as emotional wealth and prosperity.
-In China and Japan, interior designers oftentimes apply the principles of feng-shui: the art and science of arranging objects in a way that maximises the harmonious flow of life-force energy within a space.
+In China and Japan, interior designers oftentimes apply the principles of feng-shui: the art and science of arranging objects in a way that maximizes the harmonious flow of life-force energy within a space.

 Healthy plants are always considered to be good feng-shui—in homes and offices and outdoor gardens alike—because of the living vitality they bring to the space.
 And succulents—because of their capacity to hold water—are associated with the gathering and maintenance of wealth.
 Jade plants, in particular, represent financial prosperity and abundance in all aspects of one’s life.

 The Jade’s association with wealth and good fortune is reflected in its various nicknames: “good luck plant” and “money plant” and “friendship plant.”
 Oftentimes a Jade plant is placed near the entrance of a house or shop, to symbolize and, via its good feng-shui, attract wealth and abundance in all of its forms.
-And when the Jade plant flowers, its blossoms represent the fragrance of great and lasting friendship.
+And when the Jade plant flowers, it’s blossoms represent the fragrance of great and lasting friendship.

-Whether you’re creating a succulent arrangement with a Jade plant in its centre, to symbolise and celebrate friendship; or a fanciful succulent sculpture; or an elegant rock garden featuring some colourful succulents; or a window sill collection of Aloe vera plants for medicinal purposes—you can be sure that the effort you invest in your DIY project will repeat satisfying rewards.
+Whether you’re creating a succulent arrangement with a Jade plant in its centre, to symbolize and celebrate friendship; or a fanciful succulent sculpture; or an elegant rock garden featuring some colourful succulents; or a window sill collection of Aloe vera plants for medicinal purposes—you can be sure that the effort you invest in your DIY project will repeat satisfying rewards.
 With proper care, the succulents you’ve chosen and artfully arranged will inspire and uplift you—and likely elicit a genuinely appreciative “wow!” from your friends, every now and again.